The shape distribution of superclusters in SDSS DR 12: Comparing morphology of superclusters obtained in fixed and adaptive threshold methods

-In Figure~\ref{fig:Comp_frac_SF} we compare the shape distributions of \scls defined in flat and adaptive threshold methods.
-The plots are already given in Figures~\ref{fig:Flat_frac_SF} and \ref{fig:Adaptive_frac_SF}, we extract the plots corresponding to our desired thresholds in each case and compared them in Figure~\ref{fig:Comp_frac_SF}.
+In Figure~\ref{fig:Comp_frac_SF} we compare the shape distributions of \scls defined in fixed and adaptive threshold methods.
+The plots are already given in Figures~\ref{fig:Flat_frac_SF} and \ref{fig:Adaptive_frac_SF}, we extract the plots corresponding to our baseline thresholds in each case and compare them in Figure~\ref{fig:Comp_frac_SF}.
 We found no obvious difference in supercluster morphology between the two methods.
-However, in flat threshold approach slightly more supercluster-volume is found in the high filamnetarity bins whereas in adaptive case more supercluster-volume is in the moderate filamentarity bins.
+However, in fixed threshold approach slightly more supercluster-volume is found in the high filamentarity bins whereas in adaptive case more supercluster-volume is in the moderate filamentarity bins.
 This minor difference becomes more evident when we focus on the large \scls ($V\geq 10^4~\mpc^3$) as shown in Figure~\ref{fig:Comp_frac_SF_cth10000}.
 The planarity distributions are almost indistinguishable between the two methods.